 How do I get more information about studying abroad?

-Information about the Study Abroad Exchange Program, including exchange possibilities, and an application can be obtained by contacting CBU’s International Student Exchange Coordinators:
+Information about the Study Abroad Exchange Program, including exchange possibilities, and an application can be obtained by contacting CBU’s International Student Exchange Coordinator:

 How do I choose courses at my host university?